 If you missed the webinar, you can catch-up on demand.
 In the meantime, here's a run down of the 7 key challenges and solutions to help eCommerce beauty businesses succeed.

 Converting first time customers

-When it comes to this sector, a lot of the focus pre-pandemic used to be on face-to-face experiences.
+When it comes to beauty brands, a lot of the focus the past few years, specifically pre-pandemic, used to be on face-to-face experiences.
 Customers could try on sample products and even book consultations with in-store staff to help them find out what colors suit them and what products to use, etc.

 But the pandemic has changed everything, with more and more shoppers and businesses moving online.
-So, how could they convince shoppers to convert?
+So, how could they create brand awareness and convince shoppers to convert?

 Data capture popovers

 These types of popovers collect potential customers' data such as email addresses, and are most effective when they pop up based on the behavior of the consumer visiting your website.
 The timing and context are vital, and the content on the popover itself must fit your brand and speak to your customers in a way that engages them.

 Examples for popovers can be welcome popovers (like the Urban Decay one below), exit intent popovers… The list goes on.
 It's a good idea to test which ones are most effective for your business, as not every customer will react the same way.

 Gamification is another great tactic to gather zero-party data from your customers, whilst also being great for conversion rates.
 Customers will be more willing to share their data and make a purchase if the experience is fun.
 Below is an example from Living Royal.